Frequently Asked Questions

 Staffing Information

 All programs are overseen by several staff members with expertise in engineering, teaching, outreach programs, admissions, and student life.
-This staff supports summer and academic year efforts in inspiring and reaching youth to spark a passion for STEM.
-During summer programs, the entire WPI community is involved in supporting our programs, including our WPI undergraduate students who serve as daytime counselors, called Program Assistants (PAs).
-During the evening, participants are with WPI undergraduate students, called Residential Program Assistants (RPAs) who have demonstrated leadership skills, maturity, and have experience with youth.
-All faculty and staff have been carefully selected to provide participants with a variety of positive role models and have been through extensive training and a background check.
+Our staff supports summer and academic year efforts in inspiring and reaching youth to spark a passion for STEM.
+During the summer, the entire WPI community is involved in supporting our programs, including various faculty, staff, graduate students, and WPI undergraduates who serve as either daytime Program Assistants (PAs) or evening/weekend Residential Program Assistants (RPAs).
+All individuals who work with our students have demonstrated leadership skills, maturity, and experience working with youth.
+Faculty and staff also have extensive training and expertise in their line of work.
+No matter their role, all individuals who work with our summer students have passed a background check, signed a behavioral expectations agreement, and taken online trainings on the protection of students.
 Throughout the program, staff supervision ratios exceed camp association recommendations.

 Religious Observations

-We are happy to make reasonable accommodations for any participants who want to observe religious observations or attend religious services.
-To ensure we have ample time to make necessary arrangements, please contact our office no later than June 1.
+We are happy to make reasonable accommodations for any participant who wants to observe religious observations or attend religious services.
+To ensure we have ample time to make necessary arrangements, please contact our office no later than June 1 if your student plans to attend a religious service during Frontiers.

 Health Care

-A summer health care center is open 24/7 to all program participants, with registered nurses.
-If your participant needs to take prescription medication while on campus, this should be given to the health care staff when they first arrive on campus at drop-off.
-Families will pick up the medication from the nursing staff on the last day of the program.
+A summer health care center with registered nurses is open 24/7 to all program participants.
+If your student needs to take prescription medication while on campus, this should be given to our nursing staff during opening day drop-off.
+Families will pick up medication from the nursing staff on the last day of the program.
 Prescriptions must be in their original packaging with the prescribing physician and dosage listed.

 Participants provide their own transportation to and from the program.
-If participants are traveling from a distance, by a train or a plane, they may arrive one day prior to opening day on Sunday and one day after closing on Friday.
-However, we strongly encourage travel plans to align as closely as they can with opening and closing days, since there will not be additional programming offered during those times.
+If participants are traveling from a distance, by plane or train, they may arrive anytime after 8:30am (EDT) on Sunday.
+For departure, students are welcome to leave as early as Thursday evening, and must depart campus by 2:00pm (EDT) on Friday.
+We do not have arrival/departure staffing from 12:00am (midnight) - 7:00am, so please do not plan to arrive or depart during these hours.
+We strongly encourage travel plans to align as closely as they can with our published opening and closing times.

 Logan airport